-This article covers the hallmarks of potentially dangerous email attachments that, when opened, may infect your computer with malicious code like Arena ransomware.
+This article covers the hallmarks of potentially dangerous email attachments that, when opened, may infect your computer with malicious code.

 The cybercriminal ecosystem is getting increasingly sophisticated over time, but there are timeless, old school contamination techniques that don’t change and work just as effectively as they did years ago.
 Malspam (malicious spam) is at the forefront of these attack vectors.
 It is one of computer crooks’ invariable favorites because it allows them to infect thousands of computers around the world in one hit and on the cheap.
 To automate malware distribution campaigns through spam, the adversaries leverage botnets that are capable of generating enormous volumes of rogue emails in no time.